JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 Our Ansible playbooks then had tasks to pull the required artifacts down from S3 to then be provisioned on the instance.
 For example, the vulnbox role would pull the challenge artifacts down, de-compress them, and run an `init.sh` script to initialize the service with Docker Compose.
 The checker roles would pull the checker artifact, install the apt/pip packages, and start the checker service.

 This workflow made it very flexible when developing challenges.
 We wanted the CTF infrastructure to be service-agnostic.
-To create a new service, all someone would need to do is create a new repo off of the template repo, add their code, and know it would work with the CTF infrastructure.
+To create a new service, all someone would need to do is create a new repo off of the template repo, add their code, and know it would integrate with the CTF infrastructure.

 # Automation
 Automation, automation, and more automation.
 Our full automation of all parts of the CTF was one of the main drivers of our success.
 Doing things manually becomes tedious and introduces human error.
 By allowing us to easily create and destroy the entire CTF infrastructure, we could develop and iterate at a much faster pace.